binlain/unipack.js/README.md

 JavaScript alternative to msgpack that is unicode compatible, ~30% smaller than JSON, but about 2x slower

-I have never used this in production, but it comes with some tests.
+I have never used this in anything but NodeJS, but it doesn't use any overly exotic JavaScript.

 It compresses numbers about 35% better than JSON, strings 1% and everything else by almost 100% (undefined, true, false, objects, arrays).